 - Documents required for proving that you have a good credit history (bank statements, proof of income, tax returns and employment letter)

-- Documents required for proving mortgage affordability
+- Documents required for proving mortgage affordability.

-Throughout the world, affordability is pivotal for deciding factor if you can be provided a loan.
+Throughout the world, affordability is pivotal as a deciding factor for loan eligibility.
 In several countries across the world, you are required to prove that your repayments on the total debt you hold should not be more than 35% of the total income.

 Comparing Different Home Loans/Mortgage Rates in UAE

-For individuals looking to buy a home in UAE through mortgage or loans, there are various options for purchasing a residential property.
-Individuals have an option of finding different mortgage solutions that are provided by financial institutions and real estate organizations based in the UAE.
-Prospective buyers do have an option for checking out different aspects of the interest rate for loan options throughout the country.
+For individuals looking to buy a home in the UAE through mortgage or loans, there are various options for purchasing a residential property.
+Individuals have the option of finding different mortgage solutions that are provided by financial institutions and real estate organizations based in the UAE.
+You may also require a banking account to obtain a loan.

 - Emirates NBD: Being one of the most prominent financial institutions in UAE, Emirates NBD provides mortgage that is estimated to be nearly AED 15 million.
 The mortgage is provided up to 75% loan-to-value.
 Apart from that, there is a pre-approval facility available for individuals seeking loan.